Blocks and families for cyclotomic Hecke algebras: Introduction

-It is in the fourth chapter that we give the formal definition for the braid group, the generic Hecke algebra and the cyclotomic Hecke algebras associated to a complex reflection group.
-We show that the generic Hecke algebra is essential and, applying the results of Chapter $3$, obtain that the Rouquier blocks (\ie the families of characters) of the cyclotomic Hecke algebras depend on some numerical data of the group, its \emph{essential hyperplanes}.
+It is in the fourth chapter that we define for the first time the braid group, the generic Hecke algebra and the cyclotomic Hecke algebras associated to a complex reflection group.
+We show that the generic Hecke algebra of a complex reflection group is essential, by proving that its Schur elements are of the required form.
+Applying the results of Chapter $3$, we obtain that the Rouquier blocks (\ie the families of characters) of the cyclotomic Hecke algebras have the property of semi-continuity and only depend on some ``essential'' hyperplanes for the group, which are determined by the generic Hecke algebra.

-In the fifth and final chapter of this paper, using the theory developed in the previous chapters, we construct an algorithm which can be used for the determination of the families of characters of any complex reflection group.
-Here we present the results for all the exceptional ones, obtained by programming this algorithm into GAP. \\ \\ \textbf{Aknowledgements. }I would like to thank the director of my thesis, Michel Brou\'{e}, for his advice and Jean Michel for helping me with the programming part.
-I would also like to thank Gunter Malle for his suggestion that I generalize my results on Hecke algebras, which led to the notion of ``essential algebras''.
+In the fifth and final chapter of this book, we present the algorithms and the results of the determination of the families of characters for all irreducible complex reflection groups.
+The use of Clifford theory is essential, since it allows us to restrict ourselves to the study of only certain cases of complex reflection groups.
+The computations were made with the use of the GAP package CHEVIE (cf.~\cite{chevie}) for the exceptional irreducible complex reflection groups, whereas combinatorial methods were applied to the groups of the infinite series.
+In particular, we show that the families of characters for the latter can be obtained from the families of characters of the Weyl groups of type $B$, already determined by Lusztig.